amirzandieh/HyperAttention/README.md

 The module has the following parameters:
 - ```input_dim```: the dimension of input query and key.
 (Required)
 - ```lsh_num_projs```: the number of random projection vectors used in the locality sensitive hashing scheme.
-The default is 7.
+The default is 8.
 - ```block_size```: the size of blocks for the block-diagonal approximation.
 The default is 256.
 - ```sample_size```: the number of sampled columns in the attention matrix $A$.
 The default is 256.
 - ```min_seq_len```: minimum sequence length that HyperAttention applies.
-When the sequence length is smaller than this value we compute exactly using the FlashAttention because of overheads of HyperAttention may dominate the runtim.
+When the sequence length is smaller than this value we compute exactly using the FlashAttention because overheads of HyperAttention may dominate the runtime for short sequences.
 The default value is ```2048```.